 Clinical studies have shown that surgery is beneficial for managing select patients with brain metastases.

 The most widely accepted indication for conventional surgery is for patients who have:

 - A single metastatic tumor located in an area of the brain that is safely accessible by open surgery

-- No other evidence of cancer elsewhere in the body.
+- No evidence of cancer elsewhere in the body.
 Aggressive surgical removal of the metastatic tumor in such favorable situations results in better outcomes compared to radiation therapy.
 Only very rarely is removal of more than one brain metastasis indicated.
-When a diagnosis of metastasis cannot be established by imaging alone, or the origin of tumor is in doubt, removal of the brain metastases; has the advantage of providing pathological material (tissue samples) for a definitive diagnosis.
-The risks of surgical removal vary considerably depending on the health of a patient and the location of the tumor.
+When a diagnosis of metastasis cannot be established by imaging alone, or the origin of the tumor is in doubt, removal of the brain metastases has the advantage of providing pathological material (tissue samples) for a definitive diagnosis.
+The risks of surgical removal vary considerably depending on the health of the patient and location of the tumor.
 A thorough discussion of potential risks with the treating surgeon is always warranted prior to any surgical intervention.